Taça Guanabara

-The Taça Guanabara, or Guanabara Cup, is a football tournament organized annually since 1965 by the Rio de Janeiro State Football Federation.
-In its first four editions (1965, 1966, 1967 and 1968), the Taça Guanabara was a tournament in its own right, unrelated to the Rio de Janeiro league, and the winner would represent Rio de Janeiro in the Taça Brasil de Futebol national league competition.
-From 1969 onward, the cup became the first round of the Rio de Janeiro state league.
+The Taça Guanabara (English: Guanabara Cup) is an annual football tournament attached to the Campeonato Carioca, the state football league in the Rio de Janeiro state.
+It has been organized since 1965 by the Rio de Janeiro State Football Federation.
+It has had different formats throughout its history.

+In its first seven editions (1965, 1966, 1967, 1968, 1969, 1970 and 1971), the Taça Guanabara was a tournament in its own right, unrelated to the Campeonato Carioca, and the winner would represent Rio de Janeiro in the Taça Brasil national league competition.
+From 1972 onward, the cup became the first round of the Campeonato Carioca.
+Since 2021, the Taça Guanarabara is the first single round-robin phase of the Campeonato Carioca.